 Not all that much is known about the author, J.C.
 Cannell.
 According to MagicPedia, John Clucas Cannell was a journalist, author, amateur magician and also Vice-President of the Magician's Club in London.
 Cannell is only credited with two other works, In Town Tonight (1935) and Modern Conjuring for Amateurs (1938).

 But reading The Secrets of Houdini, it's pretty clear that famed magic publisher and Magicians Club President Will Goldston had a hand in this book, even though his name does not appear as publisher or even as a contributor.
 Cannell makes reference to "his friend" Will Goldston within the first few paragraphs of his introduction (he says Goldston is a "spiritualist"?), and you don't have to go very deep into the book before you find a photo of Houdini and Goldston.
 I can't help but wonder whether Goldston was the true author of this book and used Cannell as a front?
 It's possible.

 The Secrets of Houdini was first published in hardcover by Hutchinson & Co. in the UK in 1931.
-A second edition in 1932 added a new "Author's Note", in which Cannell expresses surprise at the controversial reaction of the book:
+Hutchinson released a revised hardcover edition in 1932 promoted as the "First cheap edition."
+Added to the text was a dedication ("To my wife Dorothy") and a new "Author's Note" in which Cannell expressed surprise at the controversial reaction of the book: